 Another spectacular flight brings you to the tiny Himalayan Kingdom of Bhutan where you will feel time has moved back.
 Explore the pastoral back roads of Bhutan, a true bastion of tradition in an uncertain world, where you find an independent people who have not rejected their ancient spiritual heritage for modern ways.
 You’ll visit the Shangri-La setting of the Paro Valley, the central Bhutanese town of Punakha, with its huge, spectacular monastery set by the river, and the capital city of Thimphu.

-This Nepal, Tibet and Bhutan tours is the cultural tour of Himalayas includes highlights of Kathmandu Nepal, Lhasa Tibet and Bhutan.
-You will be exploring the culture, religion as well as art and crafts of these three Himalayan countries.
+Nepal Tibet Bhutan tour is the cultural tours of Himalayas which includes highlights of Kathmandu, Lhasa and Paro; Nepal, Tibet and Bhutan respectively.
+You will be exploring the history, culture, religion as well as art and crafts of these three Himalayan countries.

 Day 02: Kathmandu Tours (B)

 Your Tibet visa will be processed today.
 Explore Kathmandu valley including Pashupatinath temple – the holistic Hindu temple, Boudhanath Stupa – one of the giant stupas in the world and Bhaktapur – the city from 9th century.
 Today you will visit the traditional painting school where you will know the underlying meaning of Nepalese dying art.
 Overnight in Kathmandu

 On arrival in Lhasa Gongar airport, our Tibetan guide will welcome and take you to the hotel.